Pre-Registration Offer | ||

 Our Thoughts

-Bet365 is expected to be one of the most anticipated sportsbooks entering Alberta’s regulated market, especially for bettors who prioritize NFL wagering and a premium live betting experience across major North American sports.
-Known globally for its fast-moving in-play markets, deep betting menus, and seamless live-streaming integration, Bet365 has built a reputation for delivering one of the most immersive live betting platforms in the industry.
+Bet365 is expected to be one of the most anticipated sportsbooks entering Alberta, especially for bettors who prioritize North American sports leagues and a premium live betting experience.
+Known globally for its fast moving in-play markets, deep market menus, and seamless live-streaming integration, Bet365 has built a reputation for delivering one of the most immersive live betting platforms in the industry.

-Its NFL coverage is particularly strong, featuring extensive market variety, flexible alternate lines, and consistent player prop depth week after week.
-While cash out terms can vary and limits may apply to highly successful players, Bet365 is widely regarded as one of the most complete sportsbooks available in regulated markets.
-If it launches in Alberta as expected, it could quickly become a go-to option for bettors seeking speed, depth, and a true live-first betting experience.
+Its NFL, MLB, and NBA coverage is particularly strong, featuring extensive market variety, flexible alternate lines, and consistent player prop depth week after week.
+While cash out terms can vary and limits may apply to highly successful players, Bet365 is widely regarded as one of the most complete sportsbooks available.

-Best for: NFL bettors and users who rely heavily on live betting
+Best for: NFL, MLB, and NBA bettors and users who rely heavily on live betting

-Not ideal for: Bonus hunters or bettors looking for unrestricted long-term play
+Not ideal for: Bettors looking for unrestricted long-term play

 2. BetMGM Alberta

-✅ Strong live betting interface with reliable odds updates
+✅ Strong live betting interface with low downtime on odds updates

 ❌ Customer support experience can be inconsistent